simonw/s3-credentials/README.md

 This command shows a progress bar by default.
 Use `-s` or `--silent` to hide the progress bar.

+The `Content-Type` on the uploaded object will be automatically set based on the file extension.
+If you are using standard input, or you want to over-ride the detected type, you can do so using the `--content-type` option:

+    echo "<h1>Hello World</h1>" | \
+      s3-credentials put-object my-bucket hello.html - --content-type "text/html"

 ### get-object

 To download a file from a bucket use `s3-credentials get-object`: